 The Great Depression first shattered and then rebuilt the economy of Washington State, leaving it with roads, bridges, dams, and a new electric grid that set the stage for rapid industrial growth.
 It rearranged the state's politics, ending decades of Republican rule, setting up a powerful labor movement, a new Democratic Party, and a new set of political priorities.
 It ended prohibition and launched new cultural institutions.
 It saw the creation of parks and trails and the realization of a long struggle to create the Olympic National Park.
 By the end of the 1930s, Washington was a different place, its future beginning to come clear even before World War II turned the state into an aerospace center and industrial powerhouse.

 The Great Depression in Washington State Project is a multimedia website that explores this important decade.
 Here you will find detailed accounts of issues, incidents, institutions, and people, along with hundreds of photographs, documents, and news articles from the period.
-This site is one of a collection of Pacific Northwest Labor and Civil Rights Projects based at the University of Washington in Seattle, which involve undergraduate and graduate students, faculty, and community members.
+This site is part of the Civil Rights and Labor History Consortium based at the University of Washington.

-Start with a concise historical narrative of the Great Depression in Washington State in ten brief illustrated chapters.
+Start with a short historical narrative of the Great Depression in Washington State in ten brief illustrated chapters.

 Washington was a flashpoint for labor organizing, from Seattle's docks to fruit orchards and the lumber mills and logging camps.

 As leftists became influential in Washington's politics they contended with anti-Communist and sometimes fascist groupings.

 The social unrest of the 1930s led to new opportunities--and challenges--for communities of color.
 Read about the decade's civil rights struggles and victories involving African Americans, Japanese Americans, Filipino Americans and Jewish Americans.